-A strange species of goby which grows to around 7-8cm in length.
-Found all throughout European waters with its range extending from the Baltic Sea to the coast of North Africa and into the Mediterranean and Black Sea.
-It is a pelagic (mid-water species) which favours sandy and fine shingle seabeds and can also be found across eelgrass beds.
-There is some dispute over its breeding patterns with some reports stating that transparent gobies move into deeper water to spawn and then die, while other reports state that they spawn several times throughout their lives.
+A strange species of goby which grows to around 7 – 8cm in length.
+Found all throughout European waters with its range extending from the Baltic Sea to the coast of North Africa and into the Mediterranean and the Black Sea.
+It is a pelagic (mid-water species) which favours sandy and fine shingle seabeds and can also be found across seagrass beds.
+There is some dispute over its breeding patterns with some sources stating that transparent gobies move into deeper water to spawn and then die, while other reports state that they spawn several times throughout their lives.

 Unlike most goby species the transparent goby has commercial value and is used in the dish chanquetes which is associated with the Andalusian region of Spain where it is considered a delicacy.
-In this dish the transparent goby is taken whole and dipped in olive oil and flour and then deep fried in oil.
-There is evidence that transparent goby have been overfished due to the demand for this dish, and there are also issues with other species being caught and discarded as bycatch in the transparent goby fishery.
+In this dish the transparent goby is taken whole and dipped in olive oil and flour and then deep-fried in oil.
+There is evidence that transparent goby has been overfished due to the demand for this dish, and there are also issues with other species being caught and discarded as bycatch in the transparent goby fishery.
 No shore caught record is listed for the transparent goby.

 Fries’s goby (Lesueurigobius friesii)

-Fries’s goby is a medium sized goby species which can reach lengths of 12-13cm.
-This species is generally light/pale in colour with yellow/light brown speckles or spots covering its entire body and fins.
-First dorsal fin is long and high with trailing fins.
+Fries’s goby is a medium-sized goby species which can reach lengths of 12 – 13cm.
+This species is generally pale in colour with yellow/light brown speckles or spots covering its entire body and fins.
+The first dorsal fin is long and high with trailing fins.
 Found all around the UK and throughout most European waters.
-Generally found over sandy seabeds where is buries itself into the sediment.
-The fries’s goby is often found in areas where Nephrops norvegicus (the crustacean which is used in scampi) is present.
+Usually found over sandy seabeds where is buries itself into the sediment.
+The Fries’s goby is often found in areas where Nephrops norvegicus (the crustacean which is used in scampi) is present.
 There is currently no shore caught record for this species of goby.

 The diminutive goby is one of the smallest goby species in UK waters, reaching a maximum length of just 4cm.
 The colour can vary between brownish, greyish or yellow and the dorsal fin is often brightly coloured.
-This species of goby is found throughout the North East Atlantic from Iceland to France, and is found at all water depths from relatively shallow inshore waters all of the way down to several hundred metres deep.
+This species of goby is found throughout the North East Atlantic from Iceland to France and is found at all water depths from relatively shallow inshore waters all of the way down to several hundred metres deep.
 Diminutive gobies feed on tiny crustaceans, polychaete worms and minute shellfish.
 The International Union for the Conservation of Natures classes the diminutive goby as a species of Least Concern and states that the abundance of the species is probably underestimated and no conservation measures are needed for this species.
 Unsurprisingly, for a species of this size, there is no shore caught British record currently listed.

 Couch’s goby are found in scattered locations around the southern parts of England and Ireland, with their distribution extending into parts of the North East Atlantic and the Mediterranean.
 They grow to a maximum size of around 10cm in length.
 Colour is usually light brown/yellow in a speckled pattern with a row of darker spots running down the lateral line.
 Couch’s goby feed on small marine worms and tiny shellfish and crustaceans.